Diary of Gerald Eugene MacDonald Stuart - Part 3

 return.

-Conference of OC.
-Amb at DHQ
+Conference of O C. Amb at DHQ

-(ADMS) on definitions to discuss
+(ADMS) or deputies to discuss

 various matters